 Here is a digital marketing report guide that contains all of the information needed to create effective reports that will aid in the development of marketing campaigns and strategies.
-You'll find templates to try, benefits of digital reporting, and data into how often you should report below.
+What templates can you use, what are the benefits of digital reporting, and how often should you send reports?

 Digital marketing reporting is like a storyline that assists marketing agencies in understanding campaign results, evaluating current campaign status, and predicting future campaign outcomes.
-As a marketer's job is to tie everything to ROI, digital marketing reporting helps to ensure that the company profits from every action that an agency takes.
+As a marketer's job is to tie everything to return on investment (ROI), digital marketing reporting helps to ensure that the company profits from every action that an agency takes.

 For that, marketing agencies and marketers need instruments such as reporting tools and dashboards.
 They serve as torches, illuminating the darkness and allowing you to see where your strategy and campaigns are going.
 These tools provide assurance and insights into your actions and their outcomes.